standbymik/golang-crud-mongodb-routing/README.md

 # golang-crud-mongodb-routing

-- MongoDB name is "standbymik" Mongo
+- MongoDB name is "standbymik"
 - Collection name is "users"